-However, the thought of a girl like Albina really liking me had always seemed too good to be true.
+However, the thought of a girl like Albina, my Cinderella, really liking me had always seemed too good to be true.
 She was a person I thought of as regal, not to mention a great looker, for a Spanish mulatto girl.
 She had a presence about her, a majestic bearing that just made me all the more attracted to her.
 She seemed so sure of herself and of her place in this world that she exuded this I am God’s gift to humanity! but without a trace of arrogance.
 She was one of those girls that I would classify as a natural born Queen.
 I suddenly decided that Jose was right and I would stick around for the rest of the night.

 Still fighting my own shyness about girls and my assumptions that I had no luck with girls my age I braced myself to open my heart- a little.
 Jose seemed to have gotten lost in the darkened atmosphere somewhere leaving me to think about the older women I had befriended and had ended up having sexual intercourse with without any problems at all before and after.
 I contrasted the trust these older women seemed to have in me and the distrust I had for younger girls, especially at school.